You never change things by fighting existing reality.

-The Capital Homestead Act would re-write and radically simplify the existing Federal tax system to automatically balance the budget.
+The Economic Democracy Act (EDA) would re-write and radically simplify the existing Federal tax system to automatically balance the budget.
 Its tax reforms would keep more money in the pockets of taxpayers from their initial earnings to cover their own health, education, housing and other basic household living expenses.
-CHA tax reforms would make Congress more directly accountable and responsive to all taxpayers.
+EDA tax reforms would make Congress more directly accountable and responsive to all taxpayers.

-While encouraging corporations to issue new shares to finance their growth and pay out all dividends on their shares, the Capital Homestead Act would eliminate all tax provisions, personal deductions, tax credits, and exemptions (except for the front-end exemptions for adults and dependents) that unjustly discriminate against or discourage property accumulations and investment incomes for poor and non-rich families.
+While encouraging corporations to issue new shares to finance their growth and pay out all dividends on their shares, the Economic Democracy Act would eliminate all tax provisions, personal deductions, tax credits, and exemptions (except for the front-end exemptions for adults and dependents) that unjustly discriminate against or discourage property accumulations and investment incomes for poor and non-rich families.

 A single tax rate on all sources of labor or capital income over exemptions would be automatically set to meet all Federal entitlement and other programs, and to pay down past deficits.
 To meet personal living costs the basic incomes of all taxpayers up to $30,000 per adult and $20,000 per dependent (or $100,000 for a family of four) would be free from any income or payroll taxes.
 To increase taxable income incomes for all citizens, corporations could escape from the multiple tax on corporate incomes by deducting dividend payouts.